RazBiz/Cyclistic_Bike_Share_Analysis/BikeShareAnalysis.md

   )
 ```

-Check the new dataframe created.
+Check the combined dataframe created by using the *head* function.

 ``` r
 head(MergedData)